 We found 4 electrodiagnostic medicine providers who accept Humana Catastrophic near Houston, TX.

-Dr. Aloysia Schwabe specializes in pediatric rehabilitation medicine and electrodiagnostic medicine and practices in Houston, TX.
-In her practice, Dr. Schwabe focuses on rehabilitation.
-Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold are among the insurance carriers that Dr. Schwabe takes.
-She obtained her medical school training at the University of Texas Health Science Center at San Antonio, School of Medicine and performed her residency at Ohio State University Medical Center.
-Dr. Schwabe is affiliated with Texas Children’s Hospital.
+Dr. Aloysia Schwabe's areas of specialization are pediatric rehabilitation medicine and electrodiagnostic medicine.
+In her practice, she is particularly interested in rehabilitation.
+She is affiliated with Texas Children’s Hospital.
+Dr. Schwabe honors Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, Blue Cross Blue Shield Gold, and more.
+She graduated from the University of Texas Health Science Center at San Antonio, School of Medicine.
+Her training includes a residency program at Ohio State University Medical Center.

 Clinical interests: Rehabilitation